MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-subscribe-from-alert.md

 > [!NOTE]
 > You must have configured a notification channel and notification subscriber to perform this procedure.

+## Create a notification subscription from an alert

-## To create a notification subscription from an alert
+To create a notification subscription from an alert, follow these steps:

 1. In the **Alerts** view, right-click the alert, select **Notification subscription**, and select **Create**.